jaspitzer/obsidian/autoinflammatory diseases.md

+---
+tags:
+ - disease
+ - process
+---
-- characterised by a disfucntion of the macrophage monocyte compartment
+- characterised by a dysfunction of the macrophage monocyte compartment
 	- [[Inflammation by monocytes]]
 - --> promotes inflammation
 - recurtrent bouts of fever, debilitating local and systemic inflammation